hero@2.jpg

 • Each team consists of 20 mixed-gender paddlers (10 male, 10 female) with up to 4 backups.
 This is a novice race - each team member can only have less than 5 practices in the last 6 months.

-• In the interest of preserving the novice spirit of competition, each team can have an exception of 1 experienced paddler only (defined as having at least 1 year paddling experience in any type of water sports paddling).
-This definition applies to kayakers, SUPs, canoe, outrigger, and dragon boat paddlers.
+• In the interest of preserving the novice spirit of competition, each team can have an exception of 1 experienced paddler only (defined as having at least 1 year of paddling experience in any type of water sports paddling).
+This definition applies to kayakers, SUPs, canoes, outriggers, and dragon boat paddlers.
 A team formed by retired/former outrigger paddlers is not considered novice.

 • The minimum age is 13.

-All participants need to sign the following practice waiver before stepping on the boat.
+All participants must sign the following practice waiver before stepping on the boat.

 CONTACT